mozilla/bugdash/README.md

 this means that `github.io` or CNAMEs pointing to it are not viable hosting solutions.

 The easiest self-service solution we have for this is Heroku.
-BugDash exists on Heroku as the `bmo-bugdash` app under the `mozillacorporation` organisation.
 However, as Heroku only hosts applications not static sites, we have to wrap a simple PHP application around BugDash in order for Heroku to work.
 The following files facilitate this:

 - `index.php`
 - `composer.json`
 - `.htaccess`

-Deploying a new version requires the `heroku` command line tool:
+Deploying a new version requires the `heroku` command line tool and access to the `mozillacorporation/bmo-bugdash` Heroku application.

-Setup:

-1. `heroku login`
-2. `heroku git:remote -a bmo-bugdash`

-Deploy:

-1. `git push heroku main`
+Run `make deploy` to deploy a new version.